junxit/us-congress-bills-110/metadata.md

 - 2007-06-19 — Placed on the Union Calendar, Calendar No. 120.
 - 2007-06-19 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-200.
 - 2007-06-19 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-200.
+- 2007-06-20 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-06-20 — Considered as unfinished business. (consideration: CR H6753-6754)
+- 2007-06-20 — Considered under suspension of the rules. (consideration: CR H6742-6749)
+- 2007-06-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+923.
+- 2007-06-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-06-20 — Mr. Scott (VA) moved to suspend the rules and pass the bill, as amended.
+- 2007-06-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 422 - 2 (Roll no. 512). (text: CR H6742-6743)
+- 2007-06-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 422 - 2 (Roll no. 512).(text: CR H6742-6743)
+- 2007-06-20 — The title of the measure was amended.
+Agreed to without objection.